HansjoergW/sec-financial-statement-data-set-daily-processing/doc/parsing_notes.md

 1. order
 1.1. order can be as int 1 or as 1.0
 1.2. order can be start with 0 or 1. can be different between xml, between presentations or even between childs in a presentation
-1.2. order can restart in any sublist or can restart with every presentation or can be continuous throughout the whole xml
+1.3. order can restart in any sublist or can restart with every presentation or can be continuous throughout the whole xml 1.4. there are also rarely cases where order contains a fraction like 10440.02 -> so order has to be processed as float

 2. relation loc - order
 2.1. version can only be generated from loc